 1) It reaffirms what you might already know

-Advanced rider training arms you with some extra knowledge that can be applied not just on the track, but in your day-to-day.
+Advanced rider training courses arm you with some extra knowledge that can be applied not just on the track, but in your day-to-day.
 You’ll finally be able to shut down your know-it-all mate when he tries to tell you about cornering.